 Not that long ago, gout was associated with elderly well-to-do men who ate too much rich food and drank too much port.
-Today, however, the number of cases are soaring, with one in 40 people thought to be affected in the UK.
-One study suggests the number of people affected by gout has increased by 64 per cent since 1997 (i).
-A type of inflammatory arthritis, gout is more common in men than in women.
-You’re also more likely to develop it when you’re older, with one in seven older men and one in 16 older women affected (according to the NHS, symptoms usually develop after the age of 30 in men and after 60 in women).
+Today, however, the number of cases are soaring, with between one and two in every 100 people thought to be affected in the UK (i).
+One study suggests the number of people affected by gout has increased by 64 per cent since 1997 (ii).
+A type of inflammatory arthritis, gout is about four times more common in men than in women (iii).
+You’re also more likely to develop it when you’re older, – according to the NHS, symptoms usually develop after the age of 30 in men and after the menopause in women.

 What are the symptoms?

 Gout affects one or more of your joints, causing pain, redness and swelling (inflammation).
 The affected joint becomes very tender, and you may not be able to bear even touching it.
 Then as the inflammation starts to ease, you may notice the skin over the affected joint becomes itchy and flaky.

 The most common joint that’s affected is that of the big toe (it’s thought that 70 per cent of people with gout experience their first attack in the big toe joint (iv)).
 As well as the big toe, it tends to affect joints at the ends of your arms and legs, such as the fingers, wrists, elbows, ankles, joints in the middle of the feet and knees.
 It rarely affects other joints near the centre of the body, such as the spine, shoulders and hips.

 If you’re really unlucky, you could have gout in more than one joint at the same time (this is known as polyarticular gout).
 Indeed, the pain of gout can be so severe, it’s often compared to the pain of childbirth.

 Gout usually comes in an attack that can develop fairly quickly, during just a few hours.
 After an attack starts, it can last for anything from three to 10 days.
 You may have just one attack of gout in your lifetime, or you could have an attack every few weeks, months or years.